rustadot/recurrency/designdocs/provider_boosting_economic_model.md

 This document does not:

 - specify implementation details or naming in code.
-- specify reward amounts for all time; values and methods used for calculating rewards should be expected to change to meet economic goals of the Frequency Blockchain and any legal requirements.
+- specify reward amounts for all time; values and methods used for calculating rewards should be expected to change to meet economic goals of the Recurrency Blockchain and any legal requirements.

 ## Proposal: